persalteas/RNANet/INSTALL.md

 The detailed list of options is below:

 ```
 -h [ --help ]			Print this help message
 --version			Print the program version

 Select what to do:
 --------------------------------------------------------------------------------------------------------------
 -f [ --full-inference ]		Infer new mappings even if Rfam already provides some.
 Yields more copies of
 				 chains mapped to different families.
 -s				Run statistics computations after completion
+--stats-opts=…			Pass additional command line options to the statistics.py script, e.g. "--wadley --distance-matrices"
 --extract			Extract the portions of 3D RNA chains to individual mmCIF files.
 --keep-hetatm=False		(True | False) Keep ions, waters and ligands in produced mmCIF files.
 				 Does not affect the descriptors.
 --no-homology			Do not try to compute PSSMs and do not align sequences.
 				 Allows to yield more 3D data (consider chains without a Rfam mapping).

 Select how to do it:
 --------------------------------------------------------------------------------------------------------------
 --3d-folder=…			Path to a folder to store the 3D data files.
 Subfolders will contain:
 					RNAcifs/		Full structures containing RNA, in mmCIF format
-                                        rna_mapped_to_Rfam/     Extracted 'pure' RNA chains
+					rna_mapped_to_Rfam/	Extracted 'pure' portions of RNA chains mapped to families
+					rna_only/	Extracted 'pure' RNA chains, not truncated
 					datapoints/		Final results in CSV file format.
 --seq-folder=…			Path to a folder to store the sequence and alignment files.
 Subfolders will be:
 					rfam_sequences/fasta/	Compressed hits to Rfam families
 					realigned/		Sequences, covariance models, and alignments by family
+--sina				Align large subunit LSU and small subunit SSU ribosomal RNA using SINA instead of Infernal,
+				 the other RNA families will be aligned using infernal.
 --maxcores=…			Limit the number of cores to use in parallel portions to reduce the simultaneous
 				 need of RAM.
 Should be a number between 1 and your number of CPUs.
 Note that portions
 				 of the pipeline already limit themselves to 50% or 70% of that number by default.
+--cmalign-opts=…		A string of additional options to pass to cmalign aligner, e.g. "--nonbanded --mxsize 2048"
 --archive			Create tar.gz archives of the datapoints text files and the alignments,
 				 and update the link to the latest archive.
---no-logs                       Do not save per-chain logs of the numbering modifications
+--no-logs			Do not save per-chain logs of the numbering modifications.

 Select which data we are interested in:
 --------------------------------------------------------------------------------------------------------------
 -r 4.0 [ --resolution=4.0 ]	Maximum 3D structure resolution to consider a RNA chain.
---all                           Build chains even if they already are in the database.
+--all				Process chains even if they already are in the database.
+--redundant			Process all members of the equivalence classes not only the representative.
---only                          Ask to process a specific chain label only
+--only				Ask to process a specific chains only (e.g. 4v49, 4v49_1_AA, or 4v49_1_AA_5-1523).
---ignore-issues                 Do not ignore already known issues and attempt to compute them
+--ignore-issues			Do not ignore already known issues and attempt to compute them.
---update-homologous             Re-download Rfam and SILVA databases, realign all families, and recompute all CSV files
+--update-homologous		Re-download Rfam and SILVA databases, realign all families, and recompute all CSV files.
 --from-scratch			Delete database, local 3D and sequence files, and known issues, and recompute.

 ```
 Options --3d-folder and --seq-folder are mandatory for command-line installations, but should not be used for installations with Docker.
 In the Docker container, they are set by default to the paths you provide with the -v options.

 The most useful options in that list are
 * ` --extract`, to actually produce some re-numbered 3D mmCIF files of the RNA chains individually,
 * ` --no-homology`, to ignore the family mapping and sequence alignment parts and only focus on 3D data download and annotation.
-This would yield more data since many RNAs are not mapped to any Rfam family.
+This would yield more data since many RNAs are not mapped to any Rfam family,
 * ` -s`, to run the "statistics" which are a few useful post-computation tasks such as:
     * Computation of sequence identity matrices
     * Statistics over the sequence lengths, nucleotide frequencies, and basepair types by RNA family
     * Overall database content statistics
+    * Detailed analysis of the eta-theta pseudotorsion angles  (use `--stats-opts "--wadley"` after `-s`) or 3D distance matrices and their averages per family (use `--stats-opts "--distance-matrices"`)
+* ` --redundant`, to yield all the available data and not only the BGSU NR-List respresentatives

 # Computation time